-- 31.2\ Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1\ Certification of Principal Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2\ Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following materials from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2024, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets (unaudited), (ii) Condensed Consolidated Statements of Operations (unaudited), (iii) Condensed Consolidated Statements of Comprehensive Loss (unaudited), (iv) Condensed Consolidated Statements of Cash Flows (unaudited) and (vi) Notes to Condensed Consolidated Financial Statements (unaudited), tagged as blocks of text and including detailed tags. - 104\ The cover page from this Quarterly Report on Form 10-Q for the quarter ended March 31, 2024, formatted in Inline XBRL.
+Exhibit Number Description 10.1 Form of Share Purchase Agreement by and between the Company and certain investors, dated June 11, 2024 (incorporated by reference from Exhibit 10.1 to Form 8-K filed with the SEC on June 13, 2024) (File No. 001-40560).
+31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+101 The following materials from the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2024, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets (unaudited), (ii) Condensed Consolidated Statements of Operations (unaudited), (iii) Condensed Consolidated Statements of Comprehensive Loss (unaudited), (iv) Condensed Consolidated Statements of Changes in Redeemable Noncontrolling Interest and Stockholders' Deficit (unaudited), (v) Consolidated Statements of Cash Flows (unaudited) and (vi) Notes to Condensed Consolidated Financial Statements (unaudited), tagged as blocks of text and including detailed tags.
+104 The cover page from this Quarterly Report on Form 10-Q for the quarter ended June 30, 2024, formatted in Inline XBRL.

-Management contract or compensatory plan or arrangement
+[†] Management contract or compensatory plan or arrangement

-\ Filed herewith.
+^{} Filed herewith.